ukgovdatascience/govuk-tech-docs-sphinx-theme/src/govuk_tech_docs_sphinx_theme/README.md

 It is strongly suggested that you import functions in the `govuk_tech_docs_sphinx_theme` `__init__.py` script.
-You should also try to use absolute imports in this script whenever possible; relative imports are not discouraged, but can be an issue for projects where the directory structure is likely to change.
+You should also try to use absolute imports in this script whenever possible.
+Relative imports are not discouraged, but can be an issue for projects where the directory structure is likely to change.
 See [PEP 328 for details on absolute imports][pep-328].